michaelivanov1/pokedex/README.md

-# eventually will write something useful here
+# eventually will write something useful